Selinda Adventure Trail

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Selinda Adventure Trail or take a look at our itineraries to Linyanti
+To start planning your vacation to Selinda Adventure Trail

 In the Kwando-Linyanti area of Botswana lies the Selinda Spillway, a dry riverbed for nearly thirty years until Summer 2009 when the Kwando-Linyanti river system and the Okavango delta both overflowed into the spillway.
 These waters crept along the riverbed and finally met, creating the spillway that we know today – a seasonal flowing river and a mecca for all the wildlife which moves between the Delta and the Linyanti.
 The area was transformed, with lily-covered lagoons and tributaries springing up, waiting for adventurers to explore them!
 Depending on the season and water levels, canoeing is not always possible, so you will either enjoy a combined canoeing and walking safari, or if the water levels are too low, a purely guided walking safari experience - both offering a true safari adventure.

 The Selinda Adventure Trail takes perfect advantage of these wonderful surroundings, offering a 5-day, 4-night fully serviced mobile camping trip along the banks of the spillway.
 Your accommodation is in a comfortable flycamp, with a new setup every evening.
 After a day’s canoeing, the spirit lamps of your camp will guide you in, warm water will be waiting for you along with a cool drink, and you can relax around a roaring camp fire as the friendly camp staff prepare a delicious dinner.